A Fresh Look at Coding for q-ary Symmetric Channels: Bit-Symmetric Coding Scheme

 Equation \eqref{eq:appllr} describes the modification of the VN computation that turns a message-passing binary LDPC decoder into one for the $q$-ary symmetric channel.
 The outgoing VN messages are computed as usual by subtracting the incoming edge message from $L_{\mathrm{app}}(\Xji)$; also the CN messages are the same as in the binary case.
 For practical implementation purposes, \eqref{eq:appllr} should probably be modified (approximated) in order to avoid switching back and forth between probabilities and LLRs when computing $\beta^j$.
 A final detail is the specification of the initial channel LLR $\lchqsc^{(0)}$ in \eqref{eq:appllr}, which is needed to start the decoder iterations.
 By inserting the memoryless worst-case estimate $\beta^j_{[i]}=2^{-m+1}$ into \eqref{eq:appllr}, we obtain

 which is exactly the channel LLR for the marginal BSC with crossover probability $\epsbsc$ given in \eqref{eq:eps_bsc}.

 Notice that the decoder iterations are exclusively between VN \eqref{eq:appllr} and CN computations, like in the binary case.
 However, computing \eqref{eq:appllr} at the VNs requires the extrinsic information (the CN messages) for all bits within a symbol; this might be considered an additional level of message exchanges (specifically, plain copying of messages), but it does not involve iterations of any kind.
 The complexity increase compared to binary LDPC decoding is on the order of at most $m$ operations per variable node, depending on the scheduling.
 In fact, the marginalization \eqref{eq:bap1} is reminiscent of a combined detector and VN decoder for binary LDPC codes that are directly mapped to larger signal constellations \cite{tenBrink2004}.
 Thanks to the symmetry of the $q$-SC, here it is not necessary to actually sum over all $q$ symbol values.
-Other similar work includes iterative demapping and decoding \cite{Sanderovich2005,Lechner2006}, which however involves proper iterations between the demapper and the LDPC decoder, being treated as separate functional blocks.
-The next section will take that point of view.